thuml/ContextWM/README.md

 ## Tips

-Mixed precision are enabled by default, which is faster but can probably cause numerical instabilities.
+Mixed precision is enabled by default, which is faster but can probably cause numerical instabilities.
 It is normal to encounter infinite gradient norms, and the training may be interrupted by `nan` values.
 You can pass `--precision 32` to disable mixed precision.

 See also the tips available in [DreamerV2 repository](https://github.com/danijar/dreamerv2).

 ## Contact

-If you have any question, please contact wujialong0229@gmail.com .
+If you have any questions, please contact wujialong0229@gmail.com .

 ## Acknowledgement